 Click Add to Create (which appears to the right hand-side of the Directory or file).
 Repeat this step as many times as required.

-Click on the Cr8it icon to view the list of directories and/or files in the Crate
+Choose the Cr8it app from the Apps Selector to view the list of directories and/or files in the Crate

 About adding files and folders.
 Using the function Add to Crate does not copy or move the files to a Crate.
 Instead you are building an index (or a manifest) of what will be in the crate when you publish it.